epinter/tqrespec/README.md

 #### ***IOS support***

-The IOS version of the game is untested and unsupported at this time.
-If you want to use with IOS, open an issue and contribute testing, sending logs and feedback.
+Users of the IOS version of the game reported it works like Android.
+The savegame is located in TitanQuest, inside iCloud.

 #### ***Copy your character***